jfetero/industry-classification/README.md

 ### Word Embeddings: Word Vectorization technique

 As for the Word Embeddings technique, not only does it take into account the relevance of the words in terms of statistics, it also takes into account the meaning of the words.
-This gives it a huge advantage compares to LDA because now, not only does it compute the probability of a word being relavent relative to the document, but it takes into account meanings of words and allows words that have the same meaning to be represented in similar ways.
+This gives it a huge advantage compared to LDA because now, not only does it compute the probability of a word being relavent relative to the document, but it takes into account meanings of words and allows words that have the same meaning to be represented in similar ways.